apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Iran Approves Six Candidates to Run for President.
-All but One Are Conservatives.**
+**Stock market faces midweek double whammy: Fed decision follows CPI inflation**

-You can read more about it [here](https://www.wsj.com/world/middle-east/iran-approves-six-candidates-to-run-for-president-all-but-one-are-conservatives-e0e21c86).
+You can read more about it [here](https://www.marketwatch.com/story/stock-market-faces-midweek-double-whammy-with-fed-decision-following-cpi-inflation-reading-a32d2841).

 ## Requirements
 - Python 3.8